d-bl/GroundForge/Droste-effect.md

 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/tl/115.png)
 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/tl/118.png)

-You can create Milanese fish or lotus patterns with mainly ctc at the first step and now and then a row of stitches starting and/or ending with a left and/or right twist.
+Milanese fish or lotus patterns have mainly ctc stitches at the first step and now and then a row of stitches starting and/or ending with a left and/or right twist.
 The fish become two pair wide when adding the horizontal twists at the level 2 diagrams or four pairs wide when adding the twists at level 3 diagrams.
 As the weaving pattern requires an even number of rows you may need to specify two rows of fishes for the desired height.
-More possibilities in the [Tesselace Index](Tesselace-Index) and completed examples in [MAE-gf](https://github.com/MAETempels/MAE-gf/wiki/Milanese:-Fish), just two examples to illustrate the difference between a fish and lotus and some variations between their rows:
+Just two examples to illustrate the difference between a fish and lotus, each with something different between their rows:

 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/tl/169.png)
 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/tl/173.png)